Skip to Main Content

 Submit Authorization Codes Immediately

 If you receive an authorization code from an instructor to add a class, be sure to register immediately via WebSMART.
 You will need both the authorization code and the CRN# for the class to enroll.
-Some instructors may honor your authorization code for only a short period of time.
+Some instructors may honor your authorization code for only a short time.
 You may be denied entry if you have not officially registered for the class.

 Use Waitlists